yeti/signals/README.md

 ### Improvements

-1. DELETEs
-2. Refactor all the things
+1. Refactor all the things
-3. Can we automate refreshing core data?
+2. Can we automate refreshing core data?
-4. Use templates instead of writing to files line by line
+3. Use templates instead of writing to files line by line
-5. Core Data migrations when creating new objects
+4. Core Data migrations when creating new objects
-6. Optional Auth
+5. Optional Auth